aklinker1/miasma/docs/docs/plugins/traefik.md

 All three fields are required to enable HTTPS.

 - `enableHttps` - Self explanitory.
 Set to `true` to enable HTTPS
-- `certEmail` - The email you'd like to use for the LetsEncrypt certificates
+- `certEmail` (required when `enableHttps=true`) - The email you'd like to use for the LetsEncrypt certificates
-- `dataDir` - The path on your manager node to where you want to store certificates.
-It must be absolute
+- `certsDir` (required when `enableHttps=true`) - The path on your manager node to where you want to store certificates.
+It must exist and be an absolute path

 You don't have to specify any domains.
 Certs are generated automatically for all domains configured on running apps.